priyanshux/FPL-Defence-Rotations/README.md

 ## Created for Fantasy Premier League 2020-21

-FPL Defence Rotations is a tool which gives you the best options to rotate your defenders from in Fantasy Premier League.
-It is built on the philosophy of selecting attackers based on their form, and defenders based on their fixtures.
+Built on the philosophy of selecting attackers based on their form, and defenders based on their fixtures, FPL Defence Rotations is a tool which gives you the best options to rotate your defenders from in Fantasy Premier League

 Note: This project is different from [FPL Predictor](https://github.com/priyanshux/FPL-Predictor).